Let us walk on the 3-isogeny graph

 As mentioned before, for a detailed explanation of our testing and benchmarking frameworks (with insights of the CPU benchmarking approach), please refer to our additional documentation: Let us walk on the 3-isogeny graph: (Detailed) Build, Test and Benchmarking Framework Documentation.

-As part of our experiments, we used the a modified version of dCTIDH.
+As part of our experiments, we used a modified version of dCTIDH.
 To build the modified dCTIDH, please refer to Let us walk on the 3-isogeny graph: dCTIDH modified version.

+We invite fellow researchers and practitioners to explore, test, and expand upon our work, helping it grow and evolve in new directions.
 For further information, please feel free to contact any of the authors: